About Liz & Skye Pearl

-Liz Lewinson is a communications specialist, an award-winning author, speaker, technologist, teacher, strategic planner, and feminist.
+Liz Lewinson is an award-winning author, speaker, teacher, technologist, strategic planner, and feminist.

-Liz is on the three-person Board of the Frederick P. Lenz Foundation for American Buddhism, the largest Buddhist grant-giving organization in the United States.
+She is Vice President and Treasurer of The Frederick P. Lenz Foundation for American Buddhism.
 She leads the grant category titled “Women in Buddhism.”

 Liz has authored three books–American Buddhist Rebel: The Story of Rama – Dr. Frederick Lenz; Women, Meditation, and Power; and The Power of the Loving Man – with additional book and audio book projects underway.

 She began her career as a freelance journalist and quickly segued to Hollywood public relations, landing A-list clients in a number of entertainment sectors.
 Within an eight-year period, she became Senior Vice President of Marketing and Public Relations for Tri-Star Television and Stephen J. Cannell Productions.
 At Cannell, she managed television series, films, talk shows, and TV specials.
 Intrigued by the field of computer science, she left public relations in the early 90s and took in-depth training in computer science.
 She was soon managing complex, multi-million dollar I.T. projects for top Wall Street firms.

 In early 2016, she accepted a job in New Zealand as Communications Manager at Utilities Disputes, an ombudsman office for consumers wishing to resolve disputes about electricity, gas, water, and more.
 In late 2017, she returned to the U.S. to teach meditation-based principles and take on more responsibilities at the Lenz Foundation.

 Through her company, Skye Pearl, she currently focuses on creating truthful and powerful global communications through books, audiobooks, film, and other media.

 Liz resides in northern California.